Visual Privacy Protection via Mapping Distortion: The Proposed Method

-As suggested in \cite{no_bugs}, the features used by DNNs can be divided into stable and unstable two categories.
-Intuitively speaking, stable features are visible and interpretable to humans, such as the profile \cite{profile_1, profile_2}, while the unstable features are usually invisible, such as the texture \cite{texture_1, texture_2}.
-Both stable and unstable features are strongly predictive for the classifier.
-Since unstable features can be replaced easily without being discovered by humans (small variance in image), these features can be utilized to construct a new dataset with distorted mapping, namely the \textbf{modified dataset}.
-The detailed construction procedure will be discussed in the following sections.
+As suggested in \cite{no_bugs}, the features used by DNNs can be divided into two categories, including stable and unstable features.
+Intuitively, stable features ($e.g.,$ the profile \cite{profile_1, profile_2}) are visible and interpretable to humans, while the unstable features, such as the texture \cite{texture_1, texture_2}, are usually invisible.
+Both stable and unstable features are all useful to the classifier.
+Since unstable features can be modified easily without being discovered by humans, these features can be utilized to construct a new dataset with distorted mapping, namely the \textbf{modified dataset} to hide to ground-truth mapping for privacy protection.
+The detailed construction procedure will be discussed in Section \ref{sec:mdp}.